UML class diagrams

 To see the list of methods, fields, and other code elements, select the appropriate icon on the diagram toolbar located on top of the diagram editor.

 The lists are displayed based on the selected visibility level, which you can change.
-For example, to view only protected methods, click on the diagram toolbar and select protected from the list.
-IntelliJ IDEA displays such methods with modifier icons next to them.
+For example, to view protected methods, click on the diagram toolbar and select protected from the list.
+IntelliJ IDEA displays members with visibility not less than protected, such as public, package local, and protected ones.
+The protected methods are displayed with modifier icons next to them.

 You can click the icon to see class dependencies.
 IntelliJ IDEA follows the UML conventions in showing relationships between the classes.